Heya! Welcome To LBB

 Savoy

-If you’re in the mood to really indulge yourselves then, Savoy is where you should be.
+If you’re in the mood to truly indulge, then Savoy is where you should be.
 There’s not much that matches the grandeur of The Savoy in Mussoorie.
 It is an elegant and historic hotel, built in the style of English Gothic architecture.
-The hotel brings an old-world charm to new-age conveniences, offering a lot of experiences like storytelling soiree, the forest trail and the Savoy post office that you shouldn’t skip.
+The hotel combines old-world charm with modern conveniences, offering experiences like storytelling soirées, the forest trail, and the Savoy post office, all of which you shouldn’t miss.

 Barefoot Bungalow